pmcote/PersonalWebsiteHackathonWkshp1/README.md

 ####Github Pages
 Creating your very own github pages site!
 * Create a new repository on Github.
 You can do this by clicking the little plus in the top right hand corner of the github website.
 * Name this repository *username*.github.io, where username is your username on github.
-No need to initialize the repository with a README.
-Just click create.
+Check the box to initialize with a README.

 ####Where Do You Want to Code
 There are two options that will work really well for this hackathon: